How to Make Witch Hazel Spray for Skin with Essential Oils

 I have used witch hazel spray for a variety of reasons.
 In my beauty routine I have used it as a facial toner, for body sprays (with essential oils), to soothe a sunburn or razor burn, as a natural deodorant, to relieve itchy or dry skin, and more.
 I have even used for linen spray and as a natural bug spray by adding lemongrass essential oil to it.

 Make a DIY face mist with witch hazel.
-Here is the brand I like to use when making a witch hazel spray for face, it doesn't irritate my face at all and it only has two ingredients:
+Be sure to use alcohol free witch hazel when making a witch hazel spray for face.
+I find that it doesn't irritate the skin on my face or leave a burning feeling at all.

 DIY Witch Hazel and Essential Oils Spray